 Even if they’re offline: In a skill-based routing mechanism, hunting, or looking for the right agent to handle a call, is done on the basis of an agent’s ID, if it is an online campaign.
-In offline campaigns, the agent’s phone number is the sorting tool, and connect the caller to the agent irrespective of whether the agent is logged into the system or is on the move.
+In offline campaigns, the agent’s phone number is the sorting tool — it connects the caller to the agent whether the agent is logged into the system or is on the move.

 Route after-hours calls

-Some businesses want their customers to be able to reach them at all times of day.
+Some businesses want their customers to be able to reach them at all times of the day.
 They can use time-based call routing to have their agents accessible all the time.
-For instance, if a business works from 9am to 6pm but offers 24/7 customer service, inbound calls after 6pm get diverted to an agent’s hand phone.
-So even if the agent is at home or travelling s/he can receive the call.
+For instance, if a business works from 9 am to 6 pm but offers 24/7 customer service, inbound calls after 6 pm divert to an agent’s cellphone.
+So even if the agent is at home or traveling, s/he receives the call.

 One feature our clients like using when applying skill-based call routing is Fallback.

 Fallback comes into play when call volumes are high.
 The agent/s the call has been routed to is busy.
 You don’t want to keep your caller waiting in queue for too long.

 So you define a timeout: lets says if a caller is not connected in 30 seconds, the queue times out.
 You define what happens next, in the fallback rules.
 Your call could disconnect or move to voicemail.
 But you can also divert it to another support center, in another city.
 Or the call route it to another skill group.

 Our recent survey among customers who use our product revealed that most of them like to use skill/multi-skill and voicemail features as Fallback.